 - If a civil action to make or enforce a custody order has been filed in state court.

-The program is not available if the court has disallowed you from information about your child’s location.
+However, this program is not available if the court has disallowed you from information about your child’s location.
 If your child’s mother has hidden your child from you, reach out to a South Carolina custody attorney

-Your ability to claim your child as a dependent will depend mostly on custody.
+The ability for fathers to claim their child as a dependent will hinge mostly on custody.
 Generally, only the child’s primary custodian can claim the child as a dependent on their taxes.
-However, the court can decide which parent gets to claim.
+However, the court can decide which parent gets to claim the child.
 If you are married to someone other than the child’s mother and are filing jointly with your spouse, special rules may apply.

 Fender Law is proud to support South Carolina fathers and will continue to advocate for their rights.
-If you are a father with a custody, visitation, or child support case, reach out to the Fender Law team as soon as possible.
+If you are a Beaufort father with a custody, visitation, or child support case, reach out to the Fender Law team as soon as possible.
 Contact us via email or by calling (843) 379-4888 to schedule a consultation, today.